Branching random walk in the presence of a hard wall: Introduction

-Let us call the event $\{ \phi_v^n \ge 0 ~ \forall v \in T_n\}$ as {\bf $\Lambda^+_n$}.
-First let us consider the sum of all the Gaussian variables at the level $n$ and term it $S_n$.
-In mathematical terms $S_n = \sum_{v : v \in T_n} \phi_v^n, $ where the sum contains $d^n$ terms. \begin{remark} The representation of the branching random walk, as a sum of two Gaussian fields, in the setting of entropic repulsion is a key point of the article.
-The constant part which represents the typical value of the field, helps in obtaining the height under the entropic replusion, while the covariance fluctuations remain restored in the other part.
+\begin{remark} The representation of the BRW as a sum of two Gaussian fields, in the setting of entropic repulsion, is a key point of the article.
+The constant part which represents the typical value of the field helps in obtaining the height under the entropic repulsion, while the covariance fluctuations remain restored in the other part.
 This representation helps in optimizing over the set of possible values for the typical height of the field under positivity.

-\end{remark} \begin{remark} Future directions along the line of this work include firstly the distributional behavior and convergence of the branching random walk under positivity.
+\end{remark} \begin{remark} Future directions along the line of this work include firstly the distributional behaviour and convergence of the branching random walk under positivity.
 In \cite{Deuschel99} it has been shown that the infinite GFF for $d\ge 3$ under positivity, on removing the conditioned height, converges weakly to the lattice free field.
 Whether a similar phenomenon can be observed in case of BRW is something that can be considered. \end{remark}

 \begin{remark} Furthering our work, we can also consider the similar phenomenon for general log-correlated Gaussian fields.
 The splitting of the covariance matrix into two parts, one involving a constant Gaussian field, is not immediate in case of log-correlated Gaussian fields as in the form considered in \cite{DRZ15}. \end{remark}